7-Layer Gelatin Salad

 - Sliced strawberries and kiwifruit, optional

 - In a small bowl, add 3/4 cup boiling water to one gelatin package; stir 2 minutes to completely dissolve.
-Stir in 3/4 cup cold water; stir.
-Spoon into a 13-in. x 9-in. dish coated with cooking spray.
-Chill until set but not firm, about 40 minutes.
+Stir in 3/4 cup cold water.
+Pour into a 3-qt. trifle or glass bowl.
+Refrigerate until set but not firm, about 40 minutes.

 - In a clean bowl, dissolve another gelatin package in 1/2 cup boiling water.
 Stir in 1/2 cup cold water and 1/2 cup milk.
 Spoon over the first layer.
 Refrigerate until set but not firm.